Biology

 Best thing about your course?

 Biology is unique in the extent to which it allows you to follow your own interests.
-While the first year involves exposing you to a tonne of new material you’ve probably never covered before, in your second you’re free to organise your own tutorials in whatever area takes your fancy.
+While the first year of the Biology degree involves exposing you to a tonne of new material you’ve probably never covered before, in your second you’re free to organise your own tutorials in whatever area takes your fancy.
 As it’s a very broad subject, this means you can be reading about wildly different things each week – I’ve had tutorials on things as varied as game theory, neuron regeneration and empathy this term.

 What are tutorials like?